Matt Walsh (political commentator): Transgender issues

 Walsh has repeatedly opposed the transgender community and "gender ideology", notably with his children's book Johnny the Walrus, his documentary What Is a Woman?, and campaigns involving hospitals and schools.
 Walsh and his campaigns are sometimes described as anti-trans and transphobic.
 Progressive magazine The New Republic named Walsh "Transphobe of the Year" in 2022, saying he "has made a name for himself by demonizing medical professionals and pushing conspiracy theories about 'grooming' and pedophilia in the LGBTQ community".
-Walsh has also said that transgender people "already are pedophiles in a certain sense", and that "transgenderism" is a myth invented to legitimize sexual deviance.
 Walsh has referred to being transgender as a "delusion" and a "mental illness".
 He has argued that transgender people cannot "defend the logic of trans ideology" and that they have "embarked on a campaign to restructure all of human society".
 Walsh argues that biological sex is what determines if someone is a man or a woman.
 He has said that "I truly see the fight against gender ideology as the last stand for Western civilization...
 Because if the sane side loses this, it's over."

 Walsh has compared giving hormone treatments and gender-affirming surgery for transgender youth to "being sexually violated in a way that is just as depraved or damaging as molestation or rape".
 In May 2021, Walsh described doctors who perform gender-affirming surgeries for transgender youth as "Nazi scientist-evil", "pedophiles", and "plastic surgeons basically acting like Leatherface from The Texas Chain Saw Massacre".
-He has said that "The trans agenda was invented by pedophilic psychologists, degenerate quacks, lunatic sexologists, literal Nazi scientists, and other assorted deviants."
 He has referred to transgender surgeries as "castration", and called to make them illegal.